Growing up, no one encouraged Keiona Haggins to go to school.

 “I came home from school one day and it was clear that I wasn’t welcomed there anymore,” Haggins said.

-When Haggins was a student at Lakeland High School, Daisy Rivera, an advisor with TRiO Student Support Services, introduced her to the opportunities available at Polk State Lakeland Collegiate High School.
+When Haggins was a student at Lakeland High School, Daisy Rivera, an advisor with Educational Talent Search, introduced her to the opportunities available at Polk State Lakeland Collegiate High School.

 “My advisor kept hearing me talk about my dreams of going to college and my concerns that I would never be able to afford it,” Haggins explained.